Nutrition

 What's overhyped

-- Carnivore, ketogenic, and zero-carb diets for general longevity — short-term metabolic improvements in some populations; long-term outcomes data are absent or unfavorable.
+• Carnivore, ketogenic, and zero-carb diets for general longevity — short-term metabolic improvements in some populations, but long-term outcome data are absent or unfavorable.
+A study in DNA-repair-deficient mice found a high-protein, low-carbohydrate diet shortened lifespan by 18% in males and 36% in females, driven by mitochondrial dysfunction and systemic inflammation.[22]